Each business is on its own journey to an electric fleet, some are already there, some are in the early stages and others have yet to begin.

 Route planning

-Make sure your drivers plan their trips, especially if it’s long distance, encourage them to be strategic when looking for public chargepoints.
+Make sure your drivers plan their trips, especially if it’s long distance, and encourage them to be strategic when looking for public chargepoints.

-Considerations for ICE Fleets
+Considerations for ICE fleets

 Driver preference, driving style, what the car is primarily used for, business use or commuting can also all influence which fuel type is most appropriate.